Last updated on April 10th, 2020 at 10:53 am

 Time Frame for 1031 Exchange – The Start

-The first thing that causes confusion is also the first thing that happens during an exchange.
+The first thing that causes confusion with time frames for 1031 exchange is also the first thing that happens during an exchange.
 It’s when you sell your old property and the 45 and 180-day clocks starts.
 Some “experts” mistakenly say the clock starts when your old property goes under contract.
 Others will say it’s when you start looking for new, replacement properties.
 Both of these are wrong!
 In a delayed exchange, the clock starts when the buyer of your old relinquished property takes ownership.

 If you are selling multiple properties as part of your exchange, the clock starts when you sell the first property.
 This is for a delayed exchange, the most common type.
 We’ll cover timelines for other types, including reverse and construction exchanges later in this article.